schmich/schmich.github.io/_posts/2013-08-05-html5-video-content-type-is-important.md

 detailing common problems.

 The error coming from the video element in IE was `MEDIA_ERR_SRC_NOT_SUPPORTED`.
-In my case, the source wasn't supported because the MIME type being sent was not supported.
+In my case, the source wasn't supported because the MIME type being sent was not supported:

     $ curl -I http://s3-us-west-1.amazonaws.com/foo/bar.mp4
     HTTP/1.1 200 OK